ironfounderson/testlab/readme.md

 The protocol needs to be very simple.

 There is a helper class available that can:

-- send messages to the server
+* send messages to the server
-- receive messages from the server and pass them on to the client
+* receive messages from the server and pass them on to the client
-- messages are sent and received asynchronously
+* messages are sent and received asynchronously
-- to the assignment is to build and test a state machine
+* the assignment is to build and test a state machine
-- test that the client works as expected when receiving messages
+* test that the client works as expected when receiving messages
-- test that the client properly encodes the message before passing them on to the helper
+* test that the client properly encodes the message before passing them on to the helper
-- the helper will just pass happily along any message
+* the helper will just pass happily along any message
-- the helper will also pass along any message from the server to the client
+* the helper will also pass along any message from the server to the client

+`def test_login_helper_gets_correct_command(self):`

+### Chat use cases

+Log on to server

+Log off from server

+Send message to existing user

+Send message to non existing user

+Receive message from user in friend list

+Receive message from user not in friend list

+Request friend list from server

+Get rejected from server when logging on

+Get disconnected from server

+Receive notification that a user in friend list has changed status

+Friend status = online, offline, (away)

+Send friend request

+Receive friend request

+Sent friend request gets rejected

+Sent friend request gets accepted

+Accept incoming friend request

+Reject incoming friend request

+Send message to user of different status

+Change your own status

+Receive message when you are away

+Messages received when away should be queued and displayed when becoming online?
+You have X messages.

+The assignment is to write a `TalkClient` class using TDD.
+There are some helper classes available.
+All communication to and from the server is done via a `ClientService` class.
+The `ClientService` class has a `send` method and invokes a `receive` method on the `TalkClient` for all communication.

+The assignment is to create a new class to facilitate the interaction with the chat service.
+Today the API is very sparse.
+It's one class that has one method `send` and uses a callback to report responses and incoming messages and requests.
+Actually, it is a bit more complex but for the purpose of this assignment that is what is important.

+    class ChatService(object):
+      def __init__(self, callback):
+        super(ChatService, self).__init__()
+        self.callback = callback

+      def send(self, message):
+        """sends a message to the server"""
+        pass

+    class SimplifiedChatClient(object):
+      def __init__(self):
+          super(SimplifiedChatClient, self).__init__()
+          self.chat_service = ChatService(self)

+      def response(self, message):
+          """invoked from chat_service when there is a response or message from the server"""
+          print message

+      def send(self, message):
+          """passes on the message to the chat_service""" self.chat_service(message)

+What is needed is a new `ChatClient` which has a better API and meets the following requirements:

+...list of requirements...

+Login

+What do we need to do to be able to login?

+- login command, user, password
+- we need to make sure that with send the correct command to make is easy the commands are encoded as Python dictionaries {'command':'login', 'args':['username','password']}

+The responses we get from `ClientService` are also delivered as Python dictionaries.
+If a response contains a key exception with a non-nil value then there was a "serious" error trying to deliver the command.
+Serious as the server can't be reached.
+All commands are listed together with the possible responses.
+The `ClientService` handles the underlying stuff of appending the token/cookie for the session.

+The communication is done asynchronously which means that responses can come at "unexpected times".
+This means that the first response that comes from a 'send-message' command could very well be a message from another user.

+The responsibilities of the `TalkClient` class are:

+    login(user, password)
+    logout()
+    send_message(user_id, message)
+    send_friend_request(user_id)
+    get_friend_list()
+    get_messages()
+    get_current_status()

+The talk client does not need to update any "user" of status changes etc. The "user" will query `TalkClient` using the above API

+# Commands

+## Possible responses to all commands

+connection error:
+{'response-to-command':'command-name','exception':'connection error'}

+client not logged on:
+{'response-to-command':'command-name','exception':'unknown client'}

+## Login
+Sent when the client want to login to the chat server.

+{'command':'login',...}

+### Possible responses
+login ok:
+{'response-to-command':'login','value':'ok'}

+login failed:
+{'response-to-command':'login','value':'failed'}

+## Logoff
+{'command':'logoff'}

+### Possible responses
+logoff ok:
+{'response-to-command':'logoff','value':'ok'}

+logoff failed: (user has not previously logged in) {'response-to-command':'logoff','value':'failed'}

+## Request friend list

+{'command':'friend-list'}

+### Possible responses
+{'response-to-command':'friend-list','value':[{'name':'','id':'','status':''},...]}

+## Send message

+{'command':'send-message','to':'user-id','message':'message-text'}

+### Possible responses
+Message sent successfully:
+{'response-to-command':'send-message','value':'ok'}

+Message failed to be delivered:
+{'response-to-command':'send-message','value':'failed'}

+# Responses that can come at any time

+## Friend status change
+A status change message is sent when a user has changed their status as well as their name {'response':'friend-status-change','value':{'name':'current-name','id':'id','status':'new-status'}}

+## Message from user
+{'response':'message','from':{'name':'user-name','id':'user-id'},'message':'message-text'}

+## Friend request from user
+{'response':'friend-request','from':{'name':'user-name','id':'user-id'},'message':'message-text'}